Daniel Copley - CSEL/CEO, NLE

 After a period in Asset Management during COVID, Robert returned to Hospitality in a Head Office Role for a prestigious restaurant group in Manchester.

 Robert joined the Emmaus CAT in November 2022 as Head of Estates and Environment

 Denise Harvey - Head of IT Strategy and Services

 Catherine Anderson - Chair of Directors

 Catherine graduated with a degree in Hotel and Catering Management from the University of Strathclyde.
-Since then she has been involved in education for over 30 years.
+Since then she has been involved in education for over 33 years.
 She worked for Oldham Education Department for 10 years and then moved into Higher Education where she retired as the Director of Estates and Facilities at the University of Liverpool in 2014.
-She has been a Foundation Governor of Mount Carmel RC Primary School, where she went to school, for 27 years and is currently the Chair of Governors.
-She is the Chair of an Education Trust in Liverpool and is a Foundation Director of St Theresa of Calcutta CMAT.
-She has a wealth of experience as a Non-Executive Director and is currently a NED in an NHS Foundation Trust hospital.
+She was a Foundation Governor of Mount Carmel RC Primary School, where she went to school, for 27 years and was Chair over a 10 year period until it joined the Emmaus family in 2021.
+She has a wealth of experience as a Non-Executive Director in both the academy sector, the private sector, and the NHS, where she was a NED of an NHS Foundation Trust hospital for 7 years until her retirement in 2022.
 She is also a Director and Partner in her own management consultancy business as well as a small construction firm.